havenwood/xpool/README.md

 __DESCRIPTION__

-Provides a UNIX(X) Process Pool that can be used to schedule work.
-The size of the pool is up to you, and the pool can be dynamically resized at runtime if needs be.
-The pool also has everything you'd probably expect: an in-memory queue for when the pool becomes dried up (all subprocesses are busy), a way to schedule work, a way to shutdown gracefully or not so gracefully, plus time outs on any graceful shutdown.
+A lightweight and fast UNIX(X) Process Pool implementation.
+The size of the pool is dynamic and it can be resized at runtime if needs be.
+It also has everything else you might expect: a way to shutdown gracefully or not so gracefully, graceful shutdowns that time out, & a way to schedule work ('work' is any object that implements `.run`).
+When the pool becomes busy the work is left on a queue and the next available subprocess will come & take it(also as you might expect).

 __EXAMPLES__